opis/routing/README.md

 As a routing framework, it may handle all sorts of paths that are following a pattern, not being limited to HTTP request.

-Although this library was conceived to be embedded by other libraries that need routing capabilities and not as a standalone library, the usage of this library as a standalone library is not discouraged.

 ### Documentation

 The full documentation for this library can be found [here][documentation]